San737/SecureVision/README.md

 - [Expo Go](https://expo.dev/go), a limited sandbox for trying out app development with Expo

 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).

+## Features

+- Camera capture with preview (expo-camera)
+- Collects timestamp, GPS (with permission), and device id
+- Simulated C2PA sealing: writes a manifest sidecar and copies image to app storage
+- Verify screen: pick an image and validate if a sidecar manifest exists
+- Sealed list and details screens

+Note: Real C2PA embedding requires native/Rust SDKs.
+This project uses a local demo flow — wire `utils/c2pa.ts` to your backend for production.

 ## Get a fresh project